What are the different types of telehealth solutions?

 Remote patient monitoring

 Remote patient monitoring telehealth solutions (sometimes also called “home telehealth” or “telemonitoring”) allow physicians to track a patient’s health from afar.
 A patient with diabetes, for example, can use a glucose tracker at home to measure levels of glucose and transmit them to their physician.
 Remote monitoring makes it easy for patients and doctors to stay in constant communication with very little effort or coordination; many remote monitoring telehealth solutions automate the patient’s data transmission process and either send the doctor a regular report, or allow them to “check-in” on the patient on their schedule.
-Some RPM telehealth software also lets physicians consult with patients remotely via live video.
+Some RPM telehealth software systems also let physicians consult with patients remotely via live video.
 This means better treatment adherence, less appointments, less emergency visits because of unforeseen problems, and overall better patient outcomes.

 Many physicians use remote patient monitoring to follow-up with patients after discharge from a hospital or other care facility.
 But RPM telehealth solutions are also becoming an increasingly popular way to monitor high-risk patients and catch problems before patients land in the hospital — especially for those with chronic conditions and patients who have trouble getting to a doctor’s office.